 Published: February 28, 2022

-Neal’s photography hobby has taken him all across the country, and he’s even had a few wild adventures that go along with some of the photographs he has taken.
+Neal’s photography hobby takes him all across the country while having a few wild adventures to go along with some of the photographs he has taken.
 But where did it all begin, and what inspires Neal to capture these wondrous landscapes?
 The answer is simple really: It was the purchase of a brand new, state-of-the-art camera in 2012.
 Neal had always owned a basic point-and-shoot camera and just took pictures of things at interesting angles.
 As he gained more experience, his interest in photography grew and it led to the purchase of a new camera!
 “A lot of what inspired me originally was seeing some of the backgrounds on my desktop computer, and I thought, where is that place, and how can I go there and take that picture?”

-When planning his next photography adventure, Neal said he likes to “scout ahead and try to find interesting places I want to take a photo of, so that may be just going on Google maps and searching for places.
+When planning his next photography adventure, Neal said he likes to “scout ahead and try to find interesting places I want to take a photo of.
+So that may be just going on Google maps and searching for places.
 Some of my favorite places are overlooks, curvy roads and waterfalls.”
-And without further ado, here are the landscapes that are hung in the office!

 If this photo looks familiar, then you may have used Windows XP back in the day!
 This photo was shot in Washington state in an area known as the Palouse region.
-In our office, it is located near our museum and ties in well with the antique devices displayed there and is a gentle nod to the original inspiration of the Windows XP background named Bliss.
+Our office is located near our museum and ties in well with the antique devices displayed there and is a gentle nod to the original inspiration of the Windows XP background named Bliss.

 Waterfall vs. Agile

 This gorgeous waterfall is located at Au Train Falls near Munising, MI, and ties in nicely with the waterfall project management methodologies of doing things one step at a time, i.e. content, design and development.
-This image was taken using exposure bracketing, where you take a dark, light and medium brightness photo and then use special software to blend the three together to create the final product.
+This image is using exposure bracketing, where you take a dark, light and medium brightness photo.
+Then use special software to blend the three together to create the final product.

-It was only fitting that two images featuring their stunning skylines be placed near our conference room Sky (which features a skylight)!
-The image featuring a lighthouse was taken in Algoma, WI and was even featured as a Google Chromecast background!
+It is fitting that two images featuring stunning skylines be placed near our conference room Sky (which features a skylight)!
+The image featuring a lighthouse was taken in Algoma, WI and is featured as a Google Chromecast background!

-The image of the Northern Lights was taken at Bay Shore County Park in New Franken, WI, and it was featured in the 2019 Discover Wisconsin Calendar for the month of April!
+The image of the Northern Lights was taken at Bay Shore County Park in New Franken, WI.
+It was featured in the 2019 Discover Wisconsin Calendar for the month of April!
 Neal’s image was one of approximately 50,000 entries!

-Neal’s creativity, keen eye and stellar photography skills have led to not only adorning our office walls with beautiful pieces of art, but also helping to bring unique perspectives to challenging business questions when working with clients.
+His creativity, keen eye and stellar photography skills have led to not only adorning our office walls with beautiful pieces of art.
+But also helping to bring unique perspectives to challenging business questions when working with clients.
 Neal’s arsenal of talents helps Envano to dominate digital.
 Are you ready to see how Envano’s team of creatives can bring a fresh perspective to your digital business strategy?
 Give us a call or fill out the form below to get started!